gtaylor2529/gauge-java-api/gauge/techtest/DOCUMENTATION-API-FINDINGS.md

 - A GET request to /forbidden returns a 200 OK response.
 The expected result based on the documentation is a 200 Forbidden - the documentation needs changing
 - In the documentation the "receivedRequest" JSON object in the POST response is different to the JSON provided in the POST request
 - A GET request to /forbidden/last returns a 999 response.
-The expected result based on the documentation is a 200 OK - this looks like a defect in the API
+The expected result based on the documentation is a 200 OK - unsure if the documentation needs changing or if this is a defect

-# /gateway_timeout
+## /gateway_timeout

 - The documentation for /gateway_timeout specifies multiple times that a 503 Gateway timeout should be returned.
 This should either be changed to a 503 Service Unavailable or a 504 Gateway timeout
 - A GET request to /gateway_timeout returns a 200 OK response.
 The expected result based on the documentation is a 200 Gateway timeout - the documentation needs changing